-From the set CM previously obtained the contour of the cross-section of the object can be defined.
-For that an approach to define the sequential set of CM has been proposed.
-It is important to note that to apply NURBS the sequential set of points must be defined.
+To apply NURBS a sequential set of points must be defined.
+Then, in the proposed methodology it must be defined the sequential CM that will define the cross-section of the object.
 The selected CM to form the contour of the cross-section of the object must represent the major probability of that CM being a point of the object surface.

-From numerical simulations two parameters have been chosen: the number of acquired points in the region (more the number of points in a region bigger is the probability of its CM be a point of the object surface), and the distance between CM in a local macro-region as described following.
+From numerical simulations two parameters have been chosen: the number of acquired points in the region (more the number of points in a region bigger is the probability of its CM be a point of the object surface), and the distance between CM in a local macro-region as described in following.

-The first step consists in choose a CM to be the initial reference CM.
-Then a local macro-region is defined by all neighbor regions from the reference CM as shown in Fig. 2, where the CM of region named as 1 is the reference CM.
+The first step to define the sequential CM consists in choosing a CM to be the initial reference CM.
+Then a local macro-region should be defined in which is composed by all neighbor regions from the reference CM, as shown in Fig. 3.
+In the figure, the region that was chosen the CM as reference is noted as 1.

-Figure 2.
+Figure 3.
 A local macro-region.